max0l/Webcoding-notes/Lecture 8 Flex.md

 }
 ```

--> The flex item will start out at 80px and can grow to fill up the available space
+\rightarrow The flex item will start out at 80px and can grow to fill up the available space
--> The flex item will start out at 80px but then shrink to fit the space available with the other items being at least min-content sized.
+\rightarrow The flex item will start out at 80px but then shrink to fit the space available with the other items being at least min-content sized.

 #### flex (shorthand)